rwood/GcePSSession/README.md

 ## Version History

+- **1.0.3** (2025-01-XX): Bug fixes
+  - Fixed handling of gcloud paths with spaces in directory names
+  - Improved path quoting for PowerShell script execution
 - **1.0.2** (2025-01-XX): Refactoring and improvements
   - Moved Install-GceWindowsSsh to standalone script (no longer part of module)
   - Script can now be downloaded and run directly on Windows VMs